jorgeucano/ng2FirebaseBlog/README.md

 # ng2FirebaseBlog

-The ng2FirebaseBlog is a GNU proyect.
+The ng2FirebaseBlog is a GNU project.

-For up this proyect you need npm & angular-cli
+For up this project you need npm & angular-cli

 Change "defaultFirebase('https://ng2firebaseblog.firebaseio.com/')" in src/main.ts to your firebase url